Alzarath/AFModCompiler/README.md

 ## Expectations

 A mod project is expected to follow a specific directory and file sturcture.
-The file is expected to contain a single key-less dictionary value.

 ```
 project_directory/